 Are you worried about how your baby or toddler is developing?
 Children grow and develop at their own pace.
 Look at this checklist of developmental milestones to see if your child’s development is on track.

-If you are still concerned, talk with your child’s doctor or call Early Childhood Intervention (ECI) at 1-800-628-5115 to find an ECI program in your area.
-The program is part of the Texas Department of Assistive and Rehabilitative Services (DARS).
-You can also email DARS.firstname.lastname@example.org.
+If you are still concerned, talk with your child’s doctor or visit the ECI Program Search page to find the local program in your area or call the HHS Office of the Ombudsman at 1-877-787-8999.
+The program is part of Health and Human Services (HHS).
 Do not delay, because the first 3 years of a child’s life are so important to their overall health and well-being.

 What Is ECI?

-- ECI is a statewide program for children with disabilities and developmental delays from birth to 3 years of age.
+- ECI is a statewide program that serves families with children birth to 36 months with developmental delays or disabilities.

 - It supports families like yours.
 Support services can include: